19hundreds/risks-workflow/09_about-gpg.md

 From [debian-wiki](https://wiki.debian.org/Subkeys?action=show&redirect=subkeys):

 > You will need to use the master keys only in exceptional circumstances, namely when you want to modify your own or someone else's key.
-More specifically, you need the master private key:
+More specifically, you need the master private key when you:
 >
-> * when you sign someone else's key or revoke an existing signature,
+> * sign someone else's key or revoke an existing signature
-> * when you add a new UID or mark an existing UID as primary,
+> * add a new UID or mark an existing UID as primary
-> * when you create a new subkey,
+> * create a new subkey
-> * when you revoke an existing UID or subkey,
+> * revoke an existing UID or subkey
-> * when you change the preferences (e.g., with setpref) on a UID,
+> * change the preferences (e.g., with setpref) on a UID
-> * when you change the expiration date on your master key or any of its subkey, or
+> * change the expiration date on your master key or any of its subkey
-> * when you revoke or generate a revocation certificate for the complete key.
+> * revoke or generate a revocation certificate for the complete key
 >
 > (Because each of these operation is done by adding a new self- or revocation signatures from the private master key.)
 >